Connect to a VCS

 Upsource supports connections to repositories in Git, Mercurial, Perforce, and Subversion.

-TeamCity supports connections to repositories in ClearCase, CVS, Git, Mercurial, Perforce, SourceGear Vault, StarTeam, Subversion, Team Foundation Server, and Visual SourceSafe.
+TeamCity supports connections to repositories in ClearCase, CVS, Git, Mercurial, Perforce, SourceGear Vault, StarTeam, Subversion, Azure DevOps Server, and Visual SourceSafe.

 You can enable the same features that are described here when an administrator connects your VCS to Upsource or TeamCity and enables the corresponding integration in YouTrack.
 For more information, see Upsource Integration and TeamCity Integration.

 When connect your project to a version control system, the following features are enabled:

-Reference an issue ID in a commit message when you push changes to the repository The VCS integration adds a direct link to the YouTrack issue in the change details.
+Reference an issue ID in a commit message or in the branch name when you push changes to the repository.
+The VCS integration adds a direct link to the YouTrack issue in the change details.

 The comment is automatically added to the list of VCS changes in the activity stream for the issue in YouTrack.
 Each VCS change includes a direct link to the change details in the code repository.
 For more information, see Link Issues in VCS Commits.

 Enter issue-related commands in VCS commit messages.
 When you push the commit, the command is applied to all of the issues that are referenced in the commit message.
 You can use this feature to update the status or add comments to one or more issues without even opening YouTrack.
 For more information, see Apply Commands in VCS Commits.

 (GitHub only) Add links to the repository by pasting commit hashes into the summary, description, comment, or string-type custom field in YouTrack issues.